 At first, it was funny.
 A PR rep had accidentally sent out a press release with the entire mailing list—and we’re talking hundreds of recipients, including me—CC’d rather than BCC’d, meaning that the email addresses of everyone on the list were there for all to see.

 A little gentle ribbing ensued, with various amused and/or annoyed journalists teasing the sender of the email for his mistake.
-Pretty soon, though, there were dozens of replies, some of them from people begging for the messages to stop.
+Pretty soon, though, there were dozens of replies, some of them from people begging for the message thread to stop.

 Once you’ve muted a conversation, new messages in the thread will skip your inbox and head straight to your All Mail archive.